 At Etonhouse International School Broadrick, we promote inclusion and accept students with diverse needs who can be supported in our mainstream environment.
 Most of our learning support students have mild learning difficulties and work well with differentiated activities in the mainstream classrooms along with support from the learning support teachers.

 The learning support team has a dedicated room to work with children who need one-to-one attention.
 Children with diverse needs enjoy the quiet space to work in.
 This space is also used by our learning support students during assessments where they can work with minimal distractions in a calm environment.
-Our learning support teachers work closely with the Homeroom, Language and Specialist teachers to ensure that we support all our students in the classroom who have additional needs, including students who are talented.
+Our learning support teachers work closely with the homeroom, language, and specialist teachers to ensure that we support all our students in the classroom who have additional needs, including students who are talented.
 Apart from this, we are lucky to have plenty of open, green space in our play area for our kinaesthetic learners to explore and for children who need to expend their energy.

 Are there support services provided at the school and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?